00ms/Mass-deface/README.md

 Iam too lazy to update target list

-this tool is for education purposes only dont missuse it iam not responsible!
+this tool is for educational purposes only dont missuse it iam not responsible!